Kayl3124/app-dev/README.md

 3. Vinsmoke Sanji

 ### Quote
-"IF you are hungry, eat." – Monkey D. Luffy
+"If you are hungry, eat." – Monkey D. Luffy